AfolabiOlajide/AfolabiOlajide/README.md

-## Hi there 👋
+## Hi there 👋, I am [Afolabi Olajide Samuel](https://linkedin.com/in/afolabi-olajide)

-I am [Afolabi Olajide Samuel](https://linkedin.com/in/afolabi-olajide) also known as [Cipherr](https://cipherr.netlify.app), I am a Front-end engineer and also a blockchain enthusiast, I love developing nicely designed UIs and creating logic that helps power web applications.
+ Also known as [Cipherr](https://cipherr.netlify.app), I am a Front-end engineer and also a blockchain enthusiast, I love developing nicely designed UIs and creating logic that helps power web applications.

 <br>